SciBorgs/Reefscape-2025-Dashboard/README.md

 # Reefscape 2025 - 1155 Dashboard
 An operator dashboard to control bits of FRC Team 1155's 2025 robot.

-Big thanks to [this repository](https://github.com/wpilibsuite/StandaloneAppSamples/tree/main) and [this CD post](https://www.chiefdelphi.com/t/problems-with-importing-wpilib-java/424464) for being starting points for researching!
+Big thanks to [wpilibsuite/StandaloneAppSamples](https://github.com/wpilibsuite/StandaloneAppSamples/tree/main) and [this CD post](https://www.chiefdelphi.com/t/problems-with-importing-wpilib-java/424464) for being starting points for the start of research for the Java version!

+Also, thanks to [HenryLi-0/ivo](https://github.com/HenryLi-0/ivo/tree/main) for being the rendering system!

 ## Structure
-The code is centered around [Main.java](src/main/java/org/sciborgs1155/dashboard/Main.java).
+The code is centered around [`subsystems/`](subsystems/).
+The NetworkTables system is in [`subsystems/comms.py`](</subsystems/comms.py>), while the interface is in [`interface.py`](</subsystems/interface.py>).

 - `Main.java` loads the libraries, creates the Dashboard GUI, and runs the NetworkTable data.
 - `Dashboard.java` consists of the Dashboard GUI.